yinrouni/System/Assignment1_ShellScript_Assembly/part2/README.md

 # Rubric

-- 10% Part 1 - GDB
+- 20% Part 1 - GDB
   - Did you modify the README with the correct answers to what the bug was in prog1?
-- 40% Part 2 - Does your function.s work.
+- 20% Part 2 - Assembly program
   - 10% for a correct output.
-  - 10% for a correct add function
-  - 10% for a correct subtract function
   - 10% for structure of program (no weird formatting, no wasteful instructions)
-- 50% Part 3 - Cycle Count Tool
+- 60% Part 3 - Cycle Count Tool
   - 10% Did you modify the comments and answer the questions in barebones.s
   - 30% Does your cycle count tool work?
   	- i.e. no memory leaks